 HCD staff contacted the City with additional comments and questions on November 3, 2021 and sent their comment letter to staff at the end of the 60-day period on November 9, 2021.
 The City carefully reviewed HCD's comments and prepared revisions and comments as necessary to the document to address their concerns.
-The City also updated the responses to the Housing Element Guiding Principles (Attachment No. 8) to reflect any changes.
-HCD is likely to approve and certify the Draft Housing Element if the City addresses their comments.
-HCD's pre-submittal letter and the City's responses to their comments are attached (Attachment No. 3).
+The City also updated the responses to the Housing Element Guiding Principles (Attachment No. 9) to reflect any changes.
+HCD is likely to determine that the Housing Element substantially complies with State law if the City addresses their comments.
+HCD's presubmittal letter and the City's responses to their comments are attached (Attachment No. 4).